California county routes in zone G: Route description

 It provides an alternative route from Gilroy and Hollister towards Santa Cruz, bypassing the twistier, hillier routes 152 and 129, which, like Highway 17, can be daunting to novice drivers.

 Major intersections

 G12

-County Route G12 is a road in Santa Cruz and Monterey Counties.
+County Route G12 (CR G12) is a county road in Monterey and Santa Cruz counties in the U.S. state of California.
 The route, running almost 11 mi, begins at US 101 near Prunedale and follows San Miguel Canyon Road 4 mi north-northwestward to Hall Road, onto which the route turns westward for 3 mi passing through the community of Las Lomas.
-This portion arrives at Elkhorn Road, where G12 turns northward for 1 mi before joining Salinas Road first to enter Pajaro, where the route becomes Porter Road, and then crosses into Santa Cruz County to enter Watsonville, where the route joins Main Street and terminates at State Route 129.
+This portion arrives at Elkhorn Road, where G12 turns northward for 1 mi before joining Salinas Road first to enter Pajaro, where the route becomes Porter Drive, and then crosses into Santa Cruz County to enter Watsonville, where the route joins Main Street and terminates at State Route 129.

+Major intersections

 G13

-County Route G13 is a county road in Monterey and San Benito Counties.
-The route runs almost 16 mi between King City in Monterey County and Route 25 in San Benito County.
+County Route G13 (CR G13) is a county road in Monterey and San Benito counties in the U.S. state of California.
+The route runs almost 16 mi between King City in Monterey County and State Route 25 in San Benito County.
+It is known as Broadway Circle, Broadway Street, a portion of First Street, Lyons Street, and Bitterwater Road.